WHY WE DO THEM, WHO SHOULD NOT BE DOING THEM & HOW TO DEVELOP THE BUTTERFLY PULL-UP.

 [A] STRICT PULL UPS

-Can you do 5-7 slow and controlled strict pull-ups?
+Can you do 5-7 slow and controlled strict pull-ups, lifting your chin all the way above the pull-up bar?
 We want to see full control at the top and bottom of the pull-up so you can demonstrate mastery of strength when applying momentum as descend when doing Butterfly Pull-ups.

 Can you perform strict pull-ups in a hollow body position?
 This trains positions and body awareness for the hollow portion of butterfly pull-ups.

-Can you create two shapes, the arch and the hollow, without folding at the hip?
+Can you create two shapes, the arch and the hollow position, without folding at the hip?
 We want to create a “long” lever of these two shapes because they need to be used in an efficient manner when doing Butterfly Pull-ups.

 [C] KIPPING PULLUPS